-B. Relative Weight on the Price Stability and Uncertainty about the Inflation Persistence
+(2) Relative Weight on the Price Stability and Uncertainty about the Inflation Persistence

-The analyses in Section IV are based on given weights (χ, δ) for the loss function (18).
-However, New Keynesian economics suggests that as the degree of uncertainty about inflation dynamics increases the central bank should place much more weight on the price stability, that is, reduce the values of χ and δ .
-This subsection summarizes the background to this way of thinking.
+The analyses in Chapter 4 are based on given weights $(\mathcal{X}, \delta)$ for the loss function (18).
+However, the New Keynesian economics suggests that as the degree of uncertainty about inflation dynamics increases the central bank should place much more weight on the price stability, that is, reduce the values of $\mathcal{X}$ and $\delta$ .
+This section summarizes the background to this way of thinking.